baixing/jedi/README.md

 ## Jedi ##

-Jedi is a new template language (maybe do more such as url routing in the future) inspired by Jade / Coffeekup and many others.
-It's still in alpha phase and very unstable.
+Jedi is a new template language (maybe do more such as url routing in the future) inspired by [Jade](https://github.com/visionmedia/jade) / [Coffeekup](https://github.com/mauricemach/coffeekup) and many others.
+It's still in beta phase but we already use it in production (http://m.baixing.com/) for several years.

 [![NPM version](https://badge.fury.io/js/jedi.png)](http://badge.fury.io/js/jedi)
 [![Dep status](https://david-dm.org/baixing/jedi.png)](https://david-dm.org/baixing/jedi)